jcorioland/jcorioland.github.io/_posts/2019-09-09-terraform-microsoft-azure-remote-state-management.markdown

 ## Test Azure Storage Remote State backend

 The last step is to validate that everything is working correctly.
 You do not have to do anything specific to work with Azure Storage remote state backend now that the project directory has been configured.
 Just use the `terraform apply` command as you are used to.
-Instead of creating a local state file, Terraform will use the `azurerm` backend provider to uploaded into the configured Azure Storage.
+Instead of creating a local state file, Terraform will use the `azurerm` backend provider to upload the state into the configured Azure Storage.

 ```PowerShell
 PS C:\workspaces\junk\hello-tf-azure> terraform apply